omeka/classic-enduser/docs/Technical/DatabaseConfigurationFile.md

 This should almost never be changed from its default of "utf8".
 Only touch this setting if you are sure you know what you're doing.

 `port`
 MySQL servers usually use port 3306, and Omeka will use that port unless you specify something different here.
 Your hosting provider or server administrator will tell you if you need to use a different port.
-Omeka Classic